 The credit union operates a defined contribution pension scheme.
-The assets of these schemes are held separately from those of the credit union in independently administered funds.
-Employer contributions to the scheme are charged to the income and expenditure account in the period to which they relate.
+The assets of this scheme are held separately from those of the credit union in independently administered funds.
+Employer contributions to the pension scheme are charged to the income and expenditure account in the period to which they relate.
+The amount payable at the year end in respect of same was $\leq 10,780$ (2021: $\leq 9,132$).